mehdi123dj/VIZ_API/README.md

       CytoView.py-->Stylesheet.py;
       CytoView.py-->NodeLayout.py;
 ```
+CytoView only control the view of nodes without taking into account all the buttons in the left side or the reset stylesheet and view button.

 ### Color Map file
 Here you can change the colormap for nodes and edges.
 The default color when there is too much classes is grey with #999999